Jackson Holliday: Major leagues

 On April 10, 2024, the Baltimore Orioles selected Holliday's contract and promoted him to the major leagues for the first time.
 He was assigned the no. 7 uniform and made his major league debut that night as a second baseman against the Boston Red Sox and went 0–4 with 1 RBI at the plate.
-He knocked his first major league hit in the game against Milwaukee Brewers, and later scored the go-ahead run.
+He knocked his first major league hit in a game against the Milwaukee Brewers on April 14, and later scored the go-ahead run.
 After batting 2-for-34 (.059) in 10 games, the Orioles optioned Holliday to Norfolk on April 26.

 Holliday slashed .259/.421/.455 with 20 doubles, eight home runs, and 29 RBI in 63 games with the Tides prior to being recalled by the Orioles for a second time on July 31.
 He hit his first major-league home run later that day, a one-out grand slam onto Eutaw Street off Yerry Rodríguez in the fifth inning of a 10-4 home win over the Toronto Blue Jays.
 He achieved his first four-hit MLB game in a 12-10 home loss to the Red Sox on August 16, 2024.
 The final stats in his MLB rookie campaign were .189/.255/.311/.565 in 60 games.

 On May 4, 2025, Holliday went 3-for-4 and homered twice in an 11-6 loss to the Kansas City Royals.
 It was Holliday's first multi-homer game of his career.
-He, Jeremiah Jackson and Alex Jackson combined to retire Carson Kelly at home plate to end the first inning in a 5-3 away loss to the Chicago Cubs on August 3, 2025.
+He, Jeremiah Jackson, and Alex Jackson combined to retire Carson Kelly at home plate to end the first inning in a 5-3 away loss to the Chicago Cubs on August 3.
 This was the first time in MLB's Modern Era (since 1900) that a team started at least three players whose given name or surname was Jackson.
-On August 13, 2025, Jackson got his first career walk-off hit in a 4-3 win against the Seattle Mariners when he hit a double in the bottom of the ninth inning with two outs, driving in teammate Dylan Carlson.
-It was also the Orioles first walk-off victory of the season, the only team up to that point to not have one.
+On August 13, Jackson got his first career walk-off hit in a 4–3 win against the Seattle Mariners when he hit a double in the bottom of the ninth inning with two outs, driving in teammate Dylan Carlson.
+It was also the Orioles' first walk-off victory of the season, the only team up to that point to not have one.

+On February 11, 2026, it was announced that Holliday would begin the season on the injured list due to a fractured hamate bone in his right hand that required surgery.
+He was activated from the injured list on May 18, and made his season debut the following day.
+During the 2026 season, Holliday hit .229 with a .640 on-base-plus-slugging percentage.
+On September 16, Holliday was placed on the injured list; a week later, it was announced that Holliday would undergo left wrist surgery to address a tear of his triangular fibrocartilage complex.